Forest raven: Taxonomy and naming

 Gregory Mathews described the forest raven as a distinct subspecies (Corvus marianae tasmanicus) of the Australian raven in 1912, (Note: Mathews used the binomial name Corvus marianae for the Australian raven.) its species name derived from Tasmania, the type locality.
 Ian Rowley raised the forest raven to species rank in 1970, noting there were no intermediate forms between it and the little raven (its closest relative) and that it was clearly larger with a much more massive bill.
 He described a second subspecies (Corvus tasmanicus boreus) the same year, observing that C. tasmanicus from Tasmania and southern Victoria has a very short tail compared with individuals from the northern New South Wales population.
 The term "crow" is colloquially applied to any or all species of Australian corvid.
 In 1970 Rowley gave the species name "forest raven", which was later designated the official name by the International Ornithologists' Union (IOC).

 Preliminary genetic analysis of the genus using mitochondrial DNA showed the three raven species to belong to one lineage and the two crows to another, and that the two lineages are not closely related.
-The genetic separation between species is small and there was a suggestion the forest raven may be conspecificity with the Australian raven.
+The genetic separation between species is small and there was a suggestion the forest raven may be conspecific with the Australian raven.
 Subsequent multigene analysis using nuclear DNA by Jønsson and colleagues in 2012 clarified that the forest and little raven are each other's closest relative.
 The northern subspecies boreus turned out to be nested in the Tasmanian tasmanicus, indicating the populations separated very recently.
 It is still recognised as a distinct subspecies by the International Ornithological Committee.

 Ian Rowley proposed that the common ancestor of the five species diverged into a tropical crow and temperate raven sometime after entering Australia from the north.
 The raven diverged into the ancestor of the forest and little ravens in the east and Australian raven in the west.
 As the climate was cooler and drier, the aridity of central Australia split them entirely as the habitat between became inhospitable.
 Furthermore, the eastern diverged into nomadic little ravens and, in forested refuges, forest ravens.
 As the climate eventually became warmer, the western ravens spread eastwards and outcompeted forest ravens on mainland Australia, as evidenced by the forest ravens' being found only in closed forest refuges on the mainland but in a wider variety of habitats in Tasmania.